Redtech0inc/MCNet/README.md

 if you have questions feel free to ask on the MCCM Discord you should find my post under creations and then just the name of the repo [Discord LINK](https://discord.gg/minecraft-computer-mods-477910221872824320)

+I got this idea from someone else (i can't find the original video :,( ) who made a internet system but i wanted to see if i can do the same

 hope you'll enjoy ;) !

 ## how to set up